 THPRD provides a fun and creative atmosphere to help children develop swimming skills.
 We believe in the value of swimming as a lifelong skill and as a healthy recreational activity, and are committed to the importance of water safety and training, for our staff as well as our community.

 A parent, guardian, or caregiver (at least 15 years old) must visually supervise children under 10 years old.
 Please do not leave the center during your child’s lesson.

-For children new to swimming lessons: Preschool students (age 3 through kindergarten) should begin in Preschool Level 1; School-age students (1st grade through age 12) should begin in School Age Level 1.
+For children new to swimming lessons: Register for Level 1-4; students will be assessed on the first day of class.
+Preschool students (age 3 through kindergarten) will begin in Preschool Level 1; School-age students (1st grade through age 12) will begin in School Age Level 1.